ericjosprice/google-book-search/README.md

 Saved - Renders all books saved to the Mongo database.
 User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.

-APP was created and mantained by Eric Price
+APP created and mantained by Eric Price